 Let’s say when a user loads a page, an ad will be delivered as usual (via header bidding or exchange bidding or whatever technique you have enabled for monetization).
 Then, the AXT starts to measure Active Exposure Time.
-If you have set Active Exposure Time as 30 seconds, then AXT will wait until the Exposure Time hits 30 seconds before sending a request and placing an ad on the same placement.
+If you have set Active Exposure Time as 30 seconds, then AXT will wait until the Exposure Time hits 30 seconds before sending a request and placing a new ad on the same placement.

 How is AXT different from regular refresh?

 This is one of the frequently asked questions and we can understand why.
 Google Ad Manager offers ad refresh features in its product and as a publisher, you can do refresh based on time, user action, and events.